Exact orbifold fillings of contact manifolds: Exact orbifolds

 with $U_x\subset C$ a neighborhood of $x$ and $\bC_x\subset \bC$ the isotropy group of $x$, such that the following holds: \begin{enumerate} \item on the object level $\Psi_x$ is the inclusion $U_x\to C$, \item $|\Psi_x|:U_x/\bC_x\to |\cC|$ is a homeomorphism onto an open subset of $|\cC|$. \end{enumerate} \end{defn} To be precise, \eqref{orbit_homeo} actually follows from fully-faithfulness and \eqref{inclusion}, but it has been stated directly in the definition for clarity.

 Local uniformizers always exists, see e.g.\ \cite[Proposition 7.1.19]{polyfold}.
-An orbifold/groupoid is called \emph{effective} if the $\bC_x$ action is effective for any $x$.
-We also point out that, in the effective case, one can moreover ask in \Cref{defn:loc_unif} above that $U_x$ is the unit ball in $\RR^n$ and $\bC_x$ is a subgroup of $O(n)$, where the latter acts on $U_x$ by the usual linear action.
+An orbifold/groupoid is called \emph{effective} if, for every $x$, the $\bC_x-$action in the local uniformizer around $x$ is effective.
+We also point out that, in the effective case, one can moreover prove that local uniformizers exist with $U_x$ the unit ball in $\RR^n$ and $\bC_x$ a subgroup of $O(n)$, where the latter acts on $U_x$ by the standard linear action.

-An orientation of an orbifold $W$ is a section of the projectivization of the line orbibundle $\wedge^{\dim W} TW$ over $W$.
+An \emph{orientation} of an orbifold $W$ is a section of the projectivization of the line orbibundle $\wedge^{\dim W} TW$ over $W$.
 Then, for a $G$-action on an oriented smooth manifold $M$, the action groupoid $W=G\ltimes M$ is orientable if and only if the $G$-action is by orientation preserving diffeomorphisms of $M$.
-In this case, given $\omega\in \Omega^*_c(G\ltimes M)$, i.e.\ $\omega$ is a $G$-invariant compactly supported form on $M$, we define
+In this case, given $\omega\in \Omega^*_c(G\ltimes M)$, i.e.\ given a $G$-invariant compactly supported form $\omega$ on $M$, we define

 In the general case of oriented orbifolds, $W$ has a cover $\{|U_x|\}$, where $U_x$ is a local uniformizer around $x$.
 Then we can pick a partition of unity $\{\overline{\rho}_x\}$ subordinate to $\{|U_x|\}$, such that $\overline{\rho}_x$ is induced from a $\bC_x$-invariant compactly supported smooth function $\rho_x$ on $U_x$.
 Then we define